ochi84/OchiLinux84/README.md

 cp ~/.vimrc ~/.vimrc_backup
 ```

+## Risk Advisory

+**Please note:** Running scripts can significantly alter the behavior of your system.
+It is highly advised to review each script to understand what changes will be made to your system.
+For safety, test the scripts in a controlled, virtual environment before applying them on your primary machine.
+This helps prevent unintended system behavior or data loss.

 ## Contribution

 This repository is primarily for personal backup.
 However, if you have suggestions for improvements, I welcome issues or pull requests.